 corresponding channel usage recommendation.
 A STA that has not requested (#3311)channel usage

 information shall discard an unsolicited group addressed Channel Usage Response frame.
+A STA should give higher priority to a channel usage recommendation from its associated AP than from a channel usage recommendation received in a Beacon or Probe Response frame received from another AP.